Explore postgraduate training pathways in regional Queensland.

 For detailed information in relation to training and assessment requirements, please contact RACS.

 Plastic and Reconstructive surgery trainees are selected directly into the sub-specialty and progress through the SET (Surgical Education and Training) program, an integrated program designed to provide clinical and operative experience across a wide ranging specialty to enable trainees to manage manipulation, repair and reconstruction of the skin soft tissue and bone.
 The main components of SET training are placements in hospital posts, short courses (skills and specialty-specific), research and assessments.
-Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of RACS.
+Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of Royal Australasian College of Surgeons (FRACS).

 Minimum 50% of full-time commitment however trainees must apply to the relevant specialty board prospectively.
-Flexible Training of less than 1.0 FTE is not permitted in the SET 1 year.
+Flexible training of less than 1.0 FTE is permitted after 12 months of full time training completed satisfactorily.
 Training must be completed within 9 years after the trainees's first clinical rotation.

 Explore postgraduate training pathways in regional Queensland.